pmaturure3/ngsacad/_posts/2021-08-03-SARS-CoV-2-NGS-Bioinformatics-Course-2021.md

 ---
 layout: default
 title:  "SARS-CoV-2 NGS Bioinformatics Course 2021"
-date: 2021-06-09
+date: 2021-08-03
 main_menu: courses
 permalink: /:year/:title
 category: upcoming
-course_overview : Lorem ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled.
+course_overview : The bioinformatics course is a follow-up to our SARS-CoV-2 NGS training.
+The focus for this new set of modules is more advanced bioinformatics analysis, data curation and dissemination of findings.
 start_date: 2021-06-28
 end_date: 2021-07-22
 group: group1